HHS/TANF-app/docs/Sprint-Review/sprint-24-summary.md

 ### Updates
  - For the week of 6/22 was impacted by Raft team having an onsite all-hands.
 This resulted in less productivity due to folks being out for travel and the all hands meetings, effectively rendering our sprint a little over 50% productivity.
 - NextGen XMS decisions are still blocked by having information from the NextGen Team.
-We have discussed moving forward with Login.gov for the time being and deprioritizing the migration efforts since we continue to be blocked.
+We requested documentation by 7/12 and are planning to deprioritizing this work until it is unblocked, continuing to use login.gov in the meantime.
 - The team is able to assess and move foreward on planning for ACF/AMS as of end of this sprint.